-Displaying File and Key Information Use the LISTFILE command to display the file specifications used to build the file.
+Displaying File and Key Information

+Use the LISTFILE command to display the file specifications used to build the file.
 This command lists descriptions of one or more disk files at the level of detail you select.
 The level of display detail is controlled by the option number or keyword parameter following the file name.

 A KSAM XL file does not have a unique file code.
 The file's structure can be discerned from a LISTFILE display using option 1 (SUMMARY) or 2 (DISC).
-When displayed in this manner, the character K is appended to the file type of a KSAM XL file to distinguish it from standard files.
-A file code of KSAM identifies a CM KSAM key file.
-The following example displays summary information for a KSAM XL file, a CM KSAM key file, a CM KSAM data file, and a standard file.
+When displayed in this manner, the character K is appended to the file type of a KSAM XL or a KSAM64 file to distinguish them from standard files.
+A file code of KSAM identifies a CM KSAM data file.
+A file code of KSAMK identifies a CM KSAM key file.
+The following example displays summary information for a KSAM XL file, a CM KSAM key file, a CM KSAM data file, a KSAM64 file, and a standard file.